uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 ---
-title: Forecasting and time variability analysis of Ozone concentrations using nitrate oxide and meteorological variables as predictors
+title: Forecasting and time variability analysis of Ozone concentrations using nitrogen oxide and meteorological variables as predictors
 keywords:
 - markdown
 - publishing